 - Wear the backpack over the strongest mid-back muscles.
 Pay close attention to the way the backpack is positioned on the back.
 It should rest evenly in the middle of the back.
 Shoulder straps should be adjusted to allow the child to put on and take off the backpack without difficulty and permit free movement of the arms.
 Straps should not be too loose, and the backpack should not extend below the low back.

 - Lighten the load.
 Keep the load at 10-15% or less of the student’s bodyweight.
 Carry only those items that are required for the day.
 Each night remove articles that can be left at home.
 Organize the contents of the backpack by placing the heaviest items closest to the back to reduce forces that cause postural malalignment and overwork muscles.
 Use CDs instead of full textbooks whenever possible; some students even have two sets of books so as not to have to carry the heavy books to and from school.

-- Multiple compartments to better distribute the weight in the backpack, keep items secure, and ease access to contents;
+- Multiple compartments to better distribute the weight in the backpack, keep items secure, and provide easy access to contents

-- Tingling or numbness in arms and legs, mostly arms; or
+- Tingling or numbness in arms and legs (mostly arms)